patrick-gordon/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

+-   Preprocessing is a way to organize CSS in a more logical way that can not have error when converted to regualr css.
+It gives yoiu the ability, to nest, use mixins and parametric mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-   My favorite concept in preprocessing is having the ability to nest elements, it just makes more sense for me logially to be able to list them out using a preprocessor rather than listing the parent or grandparent class each time a new element is positioned.

+-   I have the most trouble with losing myself within my nesting, and selecting the right element to do a certain action.
+It gets confusing with media quieries nested as well.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.